vasia/snailtrail/README.md

 ### Algorithms

-_(WIP)_

 Implementation of various algorithms that run on top of the PAG to provide insights into the analyzed distributed dataflow's health and performance.
+Run the `dashboard` subcommand to see a nice summary of graph patterns, invariants, and aggregate metrics we compute.

 ## Docs

-See the `docs` subfolder for additional documentation.
+See the `docs` subfolder for some additional documentation.
 Of course, also check out the `examples` and code documentation built with `cargo doc`.

 ## Resources